chompoo500ml/basicblog/README.md

 ```

 - Currently, our client-side are static and serve from public folder; You can start to fix/add something by editing files in public folder

+## How to setup production environment

+Coming soon..

 ## Credits